How to Calculate Your Credit Score

 - Amounts Owed (30%): Also known as credit utilization, this factor looks at how much of your available credit you’re using.
 It is the second-most important component when calculating your credit score, accounting for 30% of it.
 Your credit utilization ratio is calculated by dividing the total revolving credit you are currently using by the total of all your revolving credit limits.
 For instance, if you have one credit card with a $3,000 limit and a balance of $1,000, the credit utilization ratio of 33.3%.
 Credit utilization looks at how much of your available credit you’re using and provides potential lenders a snapshot of how reliant you are on credit.
 Generally, you want to keep your utilization under 30%.

 - Credit History (15%): This portion looks at how long you’ve been using credit and how long your credit accounts have been established.
 It factors in the ages of your oldest credit account, your newest account and the average age of all your accounts.
 Credit history makes up 15% of your credit score.
 Generally, the longer your credit history, the higher your credit scores.

-- New Credit (10%): This factor examines the number of credit accounts you’ve recently opened, as well as the number of so-called hard inquiries (also called “hard pulls”) lenders make when you apply for credit.
-Opening too many new credit accounts in a short period of time can have a negative effect on your credit score because it may indicate you’re in financial trouble and a greater credit risk.
-New credit accounts for 10% of your total credit score.
+- New Credit (10%): This factor examines the number of credit accounts you’ve recently opened, as well as the number of hard inquiries (also called “hard pulls”) lenders make when you apply for credit.
+Opening too many new credit accounts in a short period of time can have a negative effect on your score because it may indicate you’re in financial trouble.
+New credit accounts for 10% of your total score.

 - Credit Mix (10%): Variety is the spice of life and contributes to a high credit score, too.
 The diversity of your credit account portfolio — credit cards, mortgage, auto loans, etc. — plays a factor when calculating your score.
 It is an indication of how well you manage an array of credit products.
 Credit mix accounts for 10% of your score.